Advanced search

 Pregnancy

-In five cases in which breast milk samples were tested for anti-Xa activity, all showed no or negligible amounts of anti-Xa activity (which would be hydrolyzed in the infant's stomach and rendered harmless).
+Breast milk samples tested for anti-Xa activity showed no or negligible amounts of anti-Xa activity (which would be hydrolysed in the infant's stomach and rendered harmless).

 4.7 Effects on ability to drive and use machines